iolab-uniud/easylocal/README.md

 # EasyLocal++

 EasyLocal++ is a framework for modeling and solving combinatorial optimization problems through local search metaheuristics.
-It is entirely written in C++ and uses template metaprogramming extensively to achieve separation of concerns and performance.
+It is entirely written in C++ and extensively uses template metaprogramming to separate concerns and improve performance.

 Typically, to solve a problem, it is sufficient to implement the necessary methods to compute the problem-specific **cost function** and to enumerate the problem-specific **local search moves**.
 The framework takes care of calling the user-defined hook methods to solve the problem using one of the implemented meta-heuristics (e.g. simulated annealing, tabu search, hill climbing, ...).